1Q2020 Newsletter – Where Do We Go From Here?

 Opportunists versus Investors

 In recent weeks, I’ve had conversations with clients, friends, family and neighbors, all of whom are asking what they should be doing with their portfolios in these turbulent times.
-As usual, my response begins simply with “what’s your investment time frame?
+As usual, my response begins simply with “what’s your investment time frame?”

 As with most investing decisions, your actions in this market should be driven by your investment time frame, not your emotions.
 Opportunists, my suitable-for-work name for market-timers and day-traders, will view the recent bounce in stocks (what many in the industry refer to as a dead-cat bounce) as an opportunity to tactically – read: short-term – profit from a rally that’s unlikely to be held.
 They may try to short the market, profiting if the market sells off from here, or simply time the market by moving to cash in hopes of buying at lower levels.
-As most people know, timing the market is hard as you need to be right 70% of the time.
-Importantly, success in timing the market is also determined by your time frame.
-For example, clients that moved to cash mid-March have missed out on a significant rebound and be on the wrong side today, but may look smart in the near future if the markets retest (or blow past) their lows.
-It’s all in the timing…if you’re a market-timer!
+As most people know, timing the market is hard as you need to be rightOaktree Capital Howard Marks eloquently writes in his April 7th Memo, “[w]e never know when we’re at the bottom.
+A bottom can only be recognized in retrospect: it was the day before hte market started to go up.
+By definition, we can’t know today whether it’s been reached, since that’s a function of what will happen tomorrow.”

 Rational investors look at what their expected returns should be over their expected time frame.
 In meeting with prospects and clients over the past 18-24 months, notably prior to the pandemic, I advised (in concurrence with history and many economists) that equities had an expected annualized return of low to mid-single digits given the double-digit annualized returns experienced since the Great Recession.
 Investors purchasing stocks/funds today after a market correction should expect a higher return over a long-term investment horizon than those who purchased in January after 10 years of compounding double-digit growth.
 Likewise if the market continues to fall, that increases the investors’ expected returns.
 It should also be noted that bonds (fixed income) look increasingly less attractive, both on an absolute basis and relative to equities, though I’ll save that for another day.